Happy Pink Saturday

 and have met some great Pink Saturday participants.

-Take a minute to go meet Laura,
+Please take a minute to go meet Susan,

-Thank you, Laura,
+Thank you, Susan,

-for your interest in making Pink Saturday special.
+for making Pink Saturday special.

-Laura has written the follow personal message to you.
+Susan has written the follow personal message to you.

 Susan at Black Eyed Susan's Kitchen